DanBrooker/Data/README.md

-# Data
+# Data.swift

 [![Build Status](https://travis-ci.org/DanBrooker/Data.svg?branch=master)](https://travis-ci.org/DanBrooker/Data)
 See issue

-Data is a Swift (1.2) framework for working with data models.
+Data.swift is a Swift (2.0) framework for working with data models.
-> It uses YapDatabase and not CoreData
+> Data.swift is built on the fantastic YapDatabase which is built on Sqlite3

+`Swift 1.2 can be found on branch swift1.2`

 It aims to have the following attributes:
 * Threadsafe